 As your clients are exploring new and better ways to stay fit, this is the time for you to explore new and better ways to help them meet their goals.
 Don’t be intimidated by the idea of expanding your fitness repertoire.
 Maybe you built a following on strength band exercises; let this be the year you add medicine balls into the mix.
 Clients and trainers can both plateau with too much repetition, so think about new modalities and tools to keep your sessions fresh.

 The countdown is on for the busiest fitness season of the year.
-Use these trainer tips to make sure you’re doing everything possible to make it the most successful year yet.
+Use this opportunity to make sure you’re doing everything you can to make it the most successful year yet.